 Think about who your competitors are, how you compare, and what sets you apart from them.
 What’s your position in the market, relative to them?

-You can boil this down to a brand positioning statement – one or two sentences that explains what your brand does, the audience you target, the benefits that you bring to the market, and the “proof” you have to back yourself up.
+You can boil this down to a brand positioning statement – one or two sentences that explain what your brand does, the audience you target, the benefits that you bring to the market, and the “proof” you have to back yourself up.

 When you’ve created your statement, it should look something like this: